 - ¼ cup White Sugar

-- 1 tbsp Egg Replacer whisked up 2 tbsp water
+- 1 tablespoon Egg Replacer whisked up 2 tablespoon water

-- ½ cup Cake Flour (i use ½ cup plain flour minus 2 tbsp, then replace with 2 tbsp cornflour)
+- ½ cup Cake Flour (i use ½ cup plain flour minus 2 tbsp, then replace with 2 tablespoon cornflour)

 - 1 cup + 6 tbsp Plain Flour